tommhuth/transition-heavy/README.md

-An attempt at recreating some of the stuff from the excellent http://www.onceuponatimemag.com using React, just for fun.
+An attempt at recreating some of the stuff from the excellent http://www.onceuponatimemag.com using React and Framer Motion.